-We say that $\bb S$ is \emph{conical} if the only invertible element of $\bb S$ is its unit element $e$.
-If $\bb S$ is conical, the empty tuple $()$ is the unique factorization of $e$.
+We say that a monoid $\mathbb S$ is \emph{conical} if the only invertible element of $\mathbb S$ is its unit element~$e$.
+If~$\mathbb S$ is conical, the empty tuple $()$ is the unique factorization of $e$.

-\begin{proposition} Let $\bb S$ be a cancellative, conical monoid.
-If $\tau_1\smile\cdots\smile\tau_n=\tau'_1\smile\cdots\smile\tau'_n$ with $\tau_k,\tau'_k\in \bb{F}_{t_k}$, then $\tau_k=\tau'_k$ for all $k$. \end{proposition}
+\begin{Proposition} Let $\mathbb S$ be a cancellative, conical monoid.
+If $\tau_1\smile\cdots\smile\tau_n=\tau'_1\smile\cdots\smile\tau'_n$ with $\tau_k,\tau'_k\in \mathbb{F}_{t_k}$, then $\tau_k=\tau'_k$ for all $k$. \end{Proposition}

 \begin{proof} For $n=0$ or $n=1$ there is nothing to prove.
-Suppose $\tau_1\smile\cdots\smile\tau_n=\tau'_1\smile\cdots\smile\tau'_n =(s_1,\ldots, s_\ell)$ with $\tau_n=(s_k,\ldots, s_\ell),\tau'_n=(s_{k'},\ldots, s_{\ell})\in\bb{F}_{t_n}$.
+Suppose $\tau_1\smile\cdots\smile\tau_n=\tau'_1\smile\cdots\smile\tau'_n =(s_1,\dots, s_\ell)$ with $\tau_n=(s_k,\dots, s_\ell),\tau'_n=(s_{k'},\dots, s_{\ell})\in\mathbb{F}_{t_n}$.
 We have $s_k\cdots s_\ell=s_{k'}\cdots s_{\ell}$.
 Suppose $k<k'$.
-Since $\bb S$ is cancellative, this implies $s_{k}\cdots s_{k'-1}=e$ and thus $s_{k}$ is invertible which contradicts the fact that $\bb S$ is conical.
+Since $\mathbb S$ is cancellative, this implies $s_{k}\cdots s_{k'-1}=e$ and thus $s_{k}$ is invertible which contradicts the fact that $\mathbb S$ is conical.
 So $k\geq k'$.
 Analogously, we get $k'\geq k$ which shows $k=k'$ and thus $\tau_n=\tau'_n$.
 Now the proposition follows by induction. \end{proof}

-\begin{definition} A cancellative monoid $\bb S$ is called a \emph{unique factorization monoid} or \emph{uf-monoid} for short if any two factorizations of the same element have a common refinement.
-A \emph{cuf-monoid} is a conical uf-monoid. \end{definition}
+\begin{Definition} A cancellative monoid $\mathbb S$ is called a \emph{unique factorization monoid} or \emph{uf-monoid} for short if any two factorizations of the same element have a common refinement.
+A \emph{cuf-monoid} is a conical uf-monoid. \end{Definition}

-Equivalently, a uf-monoid is a cancellative monoid such that $\bb{F}_t$ is a directed set with respect to refinement for every $t\in\bb S$.
-The term \emph{unique factorization monoid} or \emph{uf-monoid} is used by Johnson \cite{Joh71} for this kind of monoids.
-In the paper he gives different characterizations of uf-monoids and presents constructions to find uf-monoids.
-We only deal with cuf-monoids, because we will need Proposition~\ref{sec:cancellative-monoids:prop:unique}.
-The examples we will use later on are only $\bb N_0$, $\bb Q_+$ and $\bb R_+$, but it seems that cuf-monoids provide the most general setting in which we can study the inductive limit constructions of the following sections.
+Equivalently, a uf-monoid is a cancellative monoid such that $\mathbb{F}_t$ is a directed set with respect to refinement for every $t\in\mathbb S$.
+The term \emph{unique factorization monoid} or \emph{uf-monoid} has been coined by Johnson \cite{Joh71} who establishes some general theory of uf-monoids, gives different characterizations of the uf-property and presents constructions to find uf-monoids; be aware that the term can be slightly misleading, because typically there are no (finite) unique factorizations of elements in a uf-monoid.
+We only deal with cuf-monoids, because we will need \Cref{sec:cancellative-monoids:prop:unique}.
+The examples we will use later on are only $\mathbb N_0$, $\mathbb Q_+$ and $\mathbb R_+$ (with addition), but it seems that cuf-monoids provide the most general setting in which we can study the inductive limit constructions of the following sections.

-\subsection{First Inductive Limit: The Generated Full Comonoidal System}
+\subsection{First inductive limit: the generated full comonoidal system}